Arlington Heights, Illinois Therapists

 Demographic Data for Arlington Heights, Illinois

-The median age of Arlington Heights residents is 43.1, somewhat higher than statewide median of 37.9 years.
+The median age of Arlington Heights residents is 43.1, somewhat higher than the statewide median of 37.9 years.
 Approximately 50.5 percent of the population of Arlington Heights is female.
 The three most common ethnicities represented in Arlington Heights are white (82.2 percent), Asian (9.2 percent), and Hispanic (5.3 percent).

 Factors Affecting Mental Health in Arlington Heights, Illinois